Portland-Bit-Devs/pdx-bitdevs-site/content/2025-11-25-socratic-seminar-40.md

 - Interaction and asking questions are encouraged!

 ### Requests
-- A guest speaker for October 15 2025
+- A guest speaker for December 15 2025

 ### Schedule
 - **6:30pm - 7:00pm:** Arrive, socialize, and grab some food.